The SAP R3 to ECC6 upgrade came about because the auto company wanted to use SAP for IFRS implementation

 Desktop virtualisation specialist RES Software has appointed Arrow ECS as its second distributor in the UK with a brief to grow the number of resellers that handle its products.
-The vendor works with Arrow in the US and made the decision to add it to its UK roster -joining CDG -in a move designed to

 The US House of Representatives last week rejected proposals that would have let internet service providers block legal content but allowed rationing for bandwidth hogs.